shakhaout/cifar10_classification/README.md

 * horizontal_flip=True
 * fill_mode='nearest'

 Though I used data augmentation for the imbalanced data total number of data is half than the other classes.
-To overcome this I used balanced data generator function which will randomly oversample the imbalanced data.
+To overcome this I used balanced data generator function which will randomly oversample the imbalanced data to keep the same ratio for each class in the mini batch.
+In CNN classification and AutoEncoder CNN classification used this.